YousefKhaled0/Jumia-task/README.md

  if you try to access http://18.223.169.130/ you will automatically be redirected to http://18.223.169.130/customers

-where you are going to find a friendly HTML page with a search bar and table.
+where you are going to find a friendly HTML page with a search bar and a table.

-There's three querey parameters to use none of them are mandatory:
+There's three querey parameters to use none of them is mandatory:

 - CountryName e.g. Cameroon, Morocco.
 - CountryISOCode: which is an ISO representation of the country e.g. CM, ET, MA, MZ, UG